map from Google Maps

 Steps - directly west of the Spillway, where water courses

-down, surges left over a series of concrete steps to exit under the
+down, surges south over a series of concrete steps to exit under the

-walking and automobile bridges along Garland Road into White Rock Creek.
+walking and automobile bridges on Garland Road into White Rock Creek.
 In spring

 and now that the City's finally finished fixing the Spillways "retaining